carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ## Visualising a workflow

-A workflow is actually a directed acyclic graph (DAG).
-This means that the workflow has a certain direction, from inputs to outputs, and has no cycles.
+A CWL workflow is a directed acyclic graph (DAG).
+This means that
+1) The workflow has a certain direction, from workflow inputs to step inputs, from step outputs to other step inputs, and from step outputs to workflow outputs and
+2) The workflow definition has no cycles.
 A CWL workflow is a dependency graph.
 Each input for a step in the workflow depends on either a workflow-level input or a particular output from another step.

 To visualise a workflow, a graph can be used.
 This can be done before a CWL script is written to visualise how the different steps connect to eachother.